Following the bubble gum pop records of the 1950s and 1960s, the 1970s brought us rock bands that many consider among the most legendary of all time.

 The band’s success extended into the 1980s when they played one of the most appreciated live sets of all time at Live Aid at Wembley Stadium in 1985.

-Chicago formed in, well, Chicago back in 1967.
+In 1967, Chicago formed in, well, Chicago.
 The 1970s were an exceptionally busy time for the band from Illinois as they released 10 albums over the decade.

-Endless accolades and commercial success followed the band, with multiple albums reaching No. 1 on the Billboard sales charts.
+Endless accolades and commercial success followed them, with multiple albums reaching #1 on the Billboard sales charts.

 There was something about city and state-themed bands in the 1970s, and Kansas is another example of this thought process.

-Formed in 1973 after the merging of two rival bands and the disbandment of the first version of the band, Kansas would complete four albums before their most successful hit, “Carry On My Wayward Son.”
+Formed in 1973 after the merging of two rival bands and the disbandment of the first version of the group, Kansas would complete four albums before their most successful hit, “Carry on My Wayward Son.”

-“Wayward Son”—the single specifically—sold over one million copies.
+“Wayward Son”—the single specifically—sold over a million copies.
 Another Kansas hit, “Dust in the Wind” achieved similar success.

-Consisting of Gene Simmions, Ace Frehley, Peter Criss, and Paul Stanley, the group launched a party rock anthem with “Rock and Roll All Nite” in 1975.
+Consisting of Gene Simmions, Ace Frehley, Peter Criss, and Paul Stanley, Kiss launched a party rock anthem with “Rock and Roll All Nite” in 1975.
 They would never be the same again, touring worldwide and creating a legion of fans known as the Kiss Army.

 Simmons and company continue to tour in the 2020s, but their ubiquitous logo and ravenous fans continue to give the band all the merchandise money they will ever need.